material-components/material-components-web-react/packages/tab/README.md

-indicatorContent | element | Element that will appear within the `<TabIndicator />` element. minWidth | boolean | If true will display the `<Tab />` as narrow as possible. isMinWidthIndicator | boolean | If true will display the `<TabIndicator />` to the size of the longest content element. isIconIndicator | boolean | If true will display the indicator content in the center of the tab. previousIndicatorClientRect | ClientRect | The indicator's clientRect that was previously activated. stacked | boolean | If true will display the tab icon and label to flow vertically instead of horizontally. onTransitionEnd | function | transitionend event callback handler.
+indicatorContent | element | Element that will appear within the `<TabIndicator />` element. minWidth | boolean | If true will display the `<Tab />` as narrow as possible. isMinWidthIndicator | boolean | If true will display the `<TabIndicator />` to the size of the longest content element. previousIndicatorClientRect | ClientRect | The indicator's clientRect that was previously activated. stacked | boolean | If true will display the tab icon and label to flow vertically instead of horizontally.

 ## Sass Mixins